Log-TQFT and torsion

-If $\Sb$ is a symmetric monoidal category, monoidal product representations pull-back with respect to symmetric monoidal functors $\Js : \Sb^* \to \Cb^*$.
+\begin{lem} If $\Sb$ is a symmetric monoidal category, monoidal product representations pull-back with respect to symmetric monoidal functors $\Js : \Sb^* \to \Cb^*$. \end{lem}

-$\Fs$ represents the set of objects of $\Cb$ with its monoidal product, and not (necessarily) its morphisms; but by \lemref{mu sigma} is it sensitive to permutation isomorphisms, and these intertwine with the covering maps $\eta_\ry$ as follows.
+$\Fs$ is designed to represent the set of objects of $\Cb$ with its monoidal product, but not necessarily its morphisms.
+It is, however, sensitive to the permutation isomorphisms of \lemref{mu sigma}, which intertwine with the covering maps $\eta_\ry$ as follows.